Mehul-Bagaria/Mehul-Bagaria.github.io/_posts/2022-11-28- How to improve the outreach of blog post.md

 - **Incredible post:** An ideal post keeps the user engaged throughout the post.
 Structured post with **proper sub-headings**, font size of **16-20** and **lots of visuals** psychologically keeps the user engaged in the post.
 Overall word count of the post **1000-2000** produces good outreach.
 - **Rewarding Conclusions:** Every great experience ends with a great ending.
 The blog post should conclude in a way that give reader the satisfaction of reading the post.
 The conclusions ideally contains a **transition phrase** to bring the readers to the ending.
 And then **redirect them to any questions** to be answered or any post to be read.

 Apart from the above aspect of a good blog posts, the role of SEO can’t be denied.
-A brief post on the SEO optimized blog post can be found here.
+A brief on the SEO optimized blog post can be found  in ([How to write SEO-focused blog post?](https://mehul-bagaria.github.io/content/writing/2022/07/16/How-to-write-SEO-focused-blog-post.html)).

 **Additional points regarding SEO for a post:**

 - **Keywords:** The keyword for the post should have **high search volumes**.
 And it should atleast be present in the main **heading** and the **sub-headings** should contains the related keywords.
 Variation in keywords can significantly affect the outreach of your blog.
-Use the tools like [Keywordintent](https://keywordintent.io/) to check for the search volumes of particular keywords.
+Use the **tools like [Keywordintent](https://keywordintent.io/)** to check for the search volumes of particular keywords.
 - **Internal links and short urls:** Statistically the **short urls** are generally ranked higher.
 Similarly, the internal links also adds to the SEO ranking.

 Lastly, devoting almost **50% of your time in promoting** your article through newsletters, social media pages can greatly enhance the outreach of your article.